intel/mlir-extensions/docs/rfcs/XeGPU.md

 ## XeGPU Attributes to support Work Item Level semantics

-Attribute `xegpu.sg_map` describes the mapping between WI threads and the 2D subtensor specified by the tensor descriptor.
+Attribute `xegpu.sg_map` describes the mapping between work item (WI) WI threads and the 2D subtensor specified by the tensor descriptor.
 To distribute the XeGPU operation to WI threads, the tensor_desc must be specified with the `sg_map` attribute at the tensor description creation time.

-Within the sg_map, `wi_layout` specifies the layout of WI threads, and wi_layout[0] x wi_layout[1] must be equal to the number of WI threads within a subgroup. `wi_data` describes the data elements assigned to each work item (WI) thread for a single distribution.
-The data elements can be from either dimension but only one dimension, so either wi_data[0] or wi_data[1] must be 1. sg_map size refers to the total size accessed by all the WI threads with the size specified by wi_data, so it represents the minimum size of a 2D subtensor to fully distributes to all WI threads.
+Within the sg_map, `wi_layout` specifies the layout of WI threads, describing the mapping of WI threads to the tensor. wi_layout[0] x wi_layout[1] must be equal to the total number of WI threads within a subgroup. `wi_data` specifies the data elements assigned to each WI thread for a single distribution.
+The data elements can only be from either of one dimension, so either wi_data[0] or wi_data[1] must be 1.
 In the example below, wi_layout=[1, 16] means that 16 WI threads in a subgroup has a layout of 1 row and 16 columns, and wi_data=[1,1] means that each WI thread owns 1 data element.

+sg_map size refers to the total size accessed by all the WI threads with the size specified by wi_data, so it represents the minimum size of a 2D subtensor to fully distributes to all WI threads.

 From the sg_map, we can derive how the subgroup level data block is split to data fragments and assigned to WI threads. wi_data=[1,1] means that each WI thread owns a [1,1] data fragment.
 The sg_map describes a subtensor with the shape of [1,16] at the subgroup level, and the sg_map size is 16.
 The tensor descriptor created by `create_nd_tdesc`, describes a subtensor named as sg_block, which has size 8x16.
 ```mlir
   #sg_map_a = xegpu.sg_map<wi_layout = [1, 16], wi_data = [1, 1]>
   %sg_block_tdesc = XeGPU.create_nd_tdesc %mem_addr, %offsets:2, %base_shape:2,%base_stride:2